IIIF/api/source/presentation/4.0/index.md

 ## Storytelling example

-Something really cool that brings a lot of things together!
+* Something really cool that brings a lot of things together!
+* Use JSONPatch to move a model too.

 # Conveying Physical Dimensions